Olympus E-M1X Review

 An uprated, even swifter and roomier viewfinder

 The Olympus E-M1X's sports a new four-element optical system for its LCD electronic viewfinder, which still has a high resolution of 2.36-million dots.
-It now has a refresh rate of 120 non-interlaced frames per second and a magnification of 0.83x if you enable info overlays (Finder Style 3) instead of displaying shooting info below the image to maximize the viewfinder real-estate consumed by the live view feed.
+It has a refresh rate of 120 non-interlaced frames per second and now has a magnification of 0.83x if you enable info overlays (Finder Style 3) instead of displaying shooting info below the image to maximize the viewfinder real-estate consumed by the live view feed.
 (If not, you'll get the same 0.74x magnification as the E-M1 II did in its maximum magnification mode.)

 With the earlier camera, Olympus already slashed viewfinder latency -- that is, the delay between something happening in the real world, and being shown on the viewfinder -- from 29 to just six milliseconds.
 With the E-M1X, it pares off another millisecond, allowing a display time lag of just five milliseconds.